tchambard/take-home-test/README.md

 - I changed the way to generate seeds to be more efficient with data generation.

+#### Step 2: listening events with websocket

+I first tried to use SSE mechanism, but I didn't found lot of documentation about lambda and SSE...

+After multiple investigation to use a classic solution (pg trigger + function + client.listen) to listen inserted events in `event` table.
+I finally used supabase client (I'm not really ok with that !) to be able to listen db changes.

+Changes:

+- I added a primary key (id) on `event` table.

+- I enabled `Database publication` on my `event` table in supabase.

+- I implemented a websocket endpoint in my serverless configuration and added corresponding handler to listen `event` table changes with supabase client.

+- I used same data mapper as in api router.

+- I configured esbuild to handle `pg` troubles on serverless deployment.

 # Bad aspects of my work.